 6. Extreme Architect

-With the current development of climate change, extreme weather conditions such as floods, heat waves, and hurricanes are predicted to increase.
 Existing extreme environments, such as deserts, are likely to expand due to phenomena such as desertification.
-Being an architect who specializes in extreme weather conditions is therefore not only an incredibly fascinating way to tackle the subject, but also invaluable for us to adapt to the future of our planet.
+Being an architect who specialises in extreme weather conditions is, therefore, not only an incredibly fascinating way to tackle the subject, but also invaluable for us to adapt to the future of our planet.

-What is Architecture design?
+What is architectural design?

-Architecture design is a discipline that focuses on covering and meeting the needs and demands, creating living spaces, using certain tools, and especially, creativity.
 Therefore, the aim is to combine the technological and the aesthetic, despite the general belief that architecture is only a technological task.

-In general, we associate it with drawings, sketches, or outlines of a project, and it is one of its fundamental basis.
-In this aspect of architectural design, there are also other factors involved, that are related to geometry, space, or aesthetics, among others.
-After all, architecture, and therefore architectural design, is made up of many elements and processes or phases.
+In general, we associate it with drawings, sketches, or outlines of a project, and it is one of its fundamental bases.
+In this aspect of architectural design, other factors, including geometry, space, and aesthetics, among others, are also involved.

 Techniques in Architecture